-Recommended Preparation: CS 119 or previous programming experience, intermediate algebra
+Recommended Preparation: CS 119 or equivalent with a grade of "C" or better or "CR" or previous programming experience, intermediate algebra

 Introduction to computer programming using Visual Basic.
 Emphasis on practical applications of programming for today's technology.
 Laboratory instruction will include program development and execution.